 Some of the a major issues a home owner may face are dealing with the results of issues with their exterior paint on their home.
 Living in Georgia is great because of all the seasons we get to experience but with all of the moisture and humidity and then the extreme heat of summer, your exterior paint can take a beating not to mention issues with mold and mildew stains.

-Here are some of the issues to keep an eye out for:
+Here are some of the issues to keep an eye out for and signs you may need new exterior paint:

 - Peeling – one of most common exterior surface problems is peeling.
 There are many causes including too many coats of old paint, moisture, and a poorly prepared surface that is chalky, greasy, or slick.
 Proper preparation of the surface is the key to avoid these problems.
 But if it’s too late and your house’s exterior is already showing signs of peeling, you can get rid of them by scraping off the peeling paint, sanding, power washing, or using a heat gun.